Gellybean/Gellybean/MathfinderBot.md

 ## Stats & Expressions
-Statblocks contain two primary values: `Stats` and `Expressions`.
+Statblocks contain two primary values: Stats and Expressions.

-Each Stat contains a base value, as well as a list of bonuses.
+Each `Stat` contains a base value, as well as a list of bonuses.
 A `Bonus` contains a value, a name, and a bonus-type.
 Together, these are used to accurately calculate the total of any Stat when one or many bonuses are applied.
 (Stacking rules are based on PF1e)

-Expressions are formulae.
+`Expressions` are formulae.
 These can represent anything from a contant number to an expression of expressions including any number of stats.

 While different in their application, Stats and Expressions share a pool of variable names.